-Recently the YouTube Insider channel did an interesting behind the scenes video looking at several historical, as well as more up to date big-budget projects where the characters seem like they were walking or flying/bouncing off the walls and ceilings and how this effect was achieved.
+Recently the YouTube Insider channel did an interesting behind-the-scenes video looking at several historical, as well as more up-to-date big-budget projects where the characters seem like they were walking or flying/bouncing off the walls and ceilings and how this effect was achieved.

 Walking on walls in Hollywood is nothing new.
 Fred Astaire in The Royal Wedding (1951) was supposedly the first man to perform this “trick” in his famous musical dance bit (you can watch it here).
-On that scene, the photographer and his camera were bolted to the floor of the spinning room while Astaire was dancing which looks as if he was on the walls and ceiling (all the furniture and even drapes were treated so they will not fall or move and give a realistic feeling).
+In that scene, the photographer and his camera were bolted to the floor of the spinning room while Astaire was dancing which looks as if he was on the walls and ceiling (all the furniture and even drapes were treated so they will not fall or move and give a realistic feeling).

 Although certainly unforgettable (and to be honest still amazing to see even 70 years later), the technology behind this type of performance has improved dramatically ever since.
 In 2001: A Space Odyssey, director Stanley Kubrick was able to show how a spinning space station looks by gluing the astronaut’s food to the table and used special lighting to sell the effect.

 Almost 20 years later the director of The Royal Wedding directed “dancing on the ceiling video clip by Lionel Ritchie.
 This is possibly the first time where a blue screen was introduced to help bring the walking on the ceiling effect (looking at the clip today it didn’t really stand the test of time as well as the Royal Wedding).